GALLERY AND PERFORMANCE SPACE

 378 CLIFTON AVE.
 ATLANTA, GA 30307

-The April exhibition, Flower, at 378 Gallery will follow public health safety and protocols advised due to the worldwide Corona virus pandemic.
-There will be an opening outside the gallery on Friday, April 2 from 5 p.m. to 8 p.m.
-The exhibition can be viewed during regular gallery hours, Saturdays and Sundays in April from 1:00 p.m. to 6:00 p.m. and by appointment by calling gallery director Tom Zarrilli at 404-530 9277.
-Attendance is limited to six people at a time inside the gallery.
-Social distance of six feet between patrons inside the gallery and waiting in a queue outside is required.
-Masks are required without exception for anyone outside the gallery at the opening, inside the gallery and waiting to enter.
+The June exhibition in the main and Lo galleries at 378 Gallery will follow public health safety and protocols advised due to the worldwide Corona virus pandemic.
+The solo show and duo show can be viewed during regular gallery hours, Saturdays and Sundays in June from 1:00 p.m. to 6:00 p.m. and by appointment by calling gallery director Tom Zarrilli at 404-530 9277.
+Masks are required inside the gallery, and attendance inside the gallery at any one time will be limited in number while viewing the art.
+Socializing is encouraged outside in the 378 Gallery reception patio.